 Lilac French Bulldog Origin

-In canine genetics, the lilac color is also known as Isabella.
+In canine genetics, the lilac french bulldog is also known as Isabella french bulldog.
 This coat color is achieved when a liver or chocolate-colored dog is paired with another dog possessing the blue DNA.
 The offspring is born with two copies of the d allele and displays a diluted coat color.

 Isabella is caused by the same gene that is responsible for making a black dog turn blue.
 However, there are more blue dogs than lilac ones.
 As the result of a recessive gene, you will rarely see dogs possessing the dilute liver or Isabella color.